playframework/play-generated-docs/manual/working/javaGuide/main/cache/JavaCache.md

 ```

 You can then implement [AsyncCacheApi](api/java/play/cache/AsyncCacheApi.html) and bind it in the DI container.
 You can also bind [SyncCacheApi](api/java/play/cache/SyncCacheApi.html) to [DefaultSyncCacheApi](api/java/play/cache/DefaultSyncCacheApi.html), which simply wraps the async implementation.

+Note that the `removeAll` method may not be supported by your cache implementation, either because it is not possible or because it would be unnecessarily inefficient.
+If that is the case, you can throw an `UnsupportedOperationException` in the `removeAll` method.

 To provide an implementation of the cache API in addition to the default implementation, you can either create a custom qualifier, or reuse the `NamedCache` qualifier to bind the implementation.